codyryandrake/Comp-Sci/WorkSpace/Markdown/The Witness/labs/lab2/The-Witness-Lab2.md

 Desert Ruins
 ---------------------

-In the North-West corner of of the map, a desert ruin lies smoldering in the sun.
+In the North-West corner of the map, a desert ruin lies smoldering in the sun.
 This part of the map contains multiple puzzle-levels built deeper and deeper into the Earth.

 ## <center>You Are Here</center>